1905046-NiazRahman/CSE471-Assignment/Finalized_Blog/main.md

 ##  The Challenges of Traditional AR Models for Images

-Traditional AR models, like those used in language processing, operate on the principle of **next-token prediction**.
-They generate output sequentially, one token (e.g., a word or a pixel) at a time, based on the preceding tokens.
+Like those used in language processing, traditional AR models operate on the principle of **next-token prediction**.
+Based on the preceding tokens, they generate output sequentially, one token (e.g., a word or a pixel) at a time.
 However, directly applying this approach to images presents several challenges:

 - **Violation of Mathematical Premise:** Images, unlike text, have inherent bidirectional correlations between pixels.
 Flattening a 2D image into a 1D sequence for AR modeling disrupts these correlations and contradicts the unidirectional dependency assumption of AR models.
-- **Limited Zero-Shot Generalization:** The sequential nature of traditional AR models hinders their ability to perform tasks that require bidirectional reasoning, such as predicting the top part of an image given the bottom part.
+- **Limited Zero-Shot Generalization:** Traditional AR models' sequential nature hinders their ability to perform tasks that require bidirectional reasoning, such as predicting the top part of an image given the bottom part.
 - **Structural Degradation:** Flattening a 2D image into a 1D sequence disrupts the spatial locality of pixels, leading to a loss of structural information.
 - **Inefficiency:** Generating images with traditional AR models involves a quadratic number of decoding steps and a high computational cost, making it slow and resource-intensive.